 Is Depreciation an Expense?

-Yes, depreciation is an expense, but it’s classified as a non-cash expense.
+Depreciation is recorded in COGS for production assets or operating expenses for non-production assets, depending on the asset’s use.
 It doesn’t involve actual cash outflow but reduces the book value of assets over time.

 Impact of Depreciation: